Diego Moreno (baseball)

-Diego Rafael Moreno (born July 21, 1987) is a Venezuelan professional baseball pitcher for the Generales de Durango of the Mexican League.
-He previously played in Major League Baseball (MLB) for the New York Yankees and the Tampa Bay Rays and in Nippon Professional Baseball (NPB) for the Hanshin Tigers.
+Diego Rafael Moreno (born July 21, 1987) is a Venezuelan professional baseball pitcher for the Caciques de Distrito of the Venezuelan Major League.
+He has previously played in Major League Baseball (MLB) for the New York Yankees and the Tampa Bay Rays and in Nippon Professional Baseball (NPB) for the Hanshin Tigers.

 Career

 Pittsburgh Pirates

 On August 21, 2006, Moreno signed with the Pittsburgh Pirates organization as an international free agent.
 He made his professional debut with the Venezuelan Summer League Pirates in 2007, recording a 2.42 ERA in 13 games.
 He returned to the team in 2008, registering a 3-1 record and 0.87 ERA in 7 appearances.
 In 2009, Moreno split the season between the Low-A State College Spikes and the Single-A West Virginia Power, accumulating a 2.52 ERA with 61 strikeouts in 50.0 innings of work.
 The following season, Moreno split the year between the High-A Bradenton Marauders and the Double-A Altoona Curve, posting a 4-1 record and 2.15 ERA in 35 appearances.
 In 2011, Moreno again split the year between Altoona and Bradenton, logging a 3.63 ERA with 45 strikeouts in 45.2 innings pitched.